mixcore/mix.core/src/instructions/workflows/ai-workflows-complete.md

-# Mix CMS AI Workflows: Complete Guide
+# Mix AI Agent Workflows: Complete Guide

-This is the comprehensive workflow guide for AI agents working with Mix CMS.
+This is the comprehensive workflow guide for **Mix AI Agents** working with Mix CMS.
 All common development tasks are covered in this single document.

+## 🤖 MIX AI AGENT PROTOCOL
+**Before Every Task**: You are a Mix AI Agent with these mandatory steps:

+1. **Check MCP Server Support** - Verify Mix MCP Server can handle the requested task
+2. **Use Mix.Mcp.Services First** - Primary interface for all Mix CMS operations
+3. **Document MCP Usage** - Record which MCP tools were used and effectiveness
+4. **Maintain Agent Identity** - Stay in Mix AI Agent character throughout
+5. **MCP First, Code Second** - Only use direct C# when MCP tools insufficient

 ---